-Fermentation: A Transformative Marvel
+Fermentation: A True Marvel

 In a recent conversation, Chef Cortney Burns told me a tantalizing story that immediately made me want to taste the harissa she made.
 Her eyes lit up when she talked about the flavor potential and array of applications found in the two gallons of fiery, deep deliciousness: harissa mayo for dipping, a wonderful base for soups, romesco, and even barbecue sauce.